splunk/splunk-connect-for-syslog/docs/gettingstarted/ansible-mk8s.md

 To automate SC4S installation with Ansible, you provide a list of hosts on which you want to run SC4S as well as basic configuration information, such as the Splunk endpoint, HEC token, and TLS configuration.
-To perform this task, you must have existing understanding of MicroK8s and be able to set up your kubernetes cluster architecture and configuration.
+To perform this task, you must have existing understanding of MicroK8s and be able to set up your Kubernetes cluster architecture and configuration.

 ## Step 1: Prepare your initial configuration

 1. Before you run SC4S with Ansible, update `values.yaml` with your Splunk endpoint and HEC token.
 You can find the [example file here](/charts/splunk-connect-for-syslog/values.yaml).

-2. In the inventory file, povide a list of hosts on which you want to run your Docker Swarm cluster and the host application:
+2. In the inventory file, provide a list of hosts on which you want to run your cluster and the host application:
 ``` yaml
 --8<---- "ansible/inventory/inventory_microk8s.yaml"
 ```